 Adult Development (AD)

 Do you cross-country ski regularly and would like to fine-tune your technique and fitness?
-Maybe you’ve completed an ENSC Adult Lessons or two, and now feel you want more.
+Maybe you’ve completed an ENSC Adult Lesson or two, and now feel you want more.
 Adult Development (AD) will help you develop both classic and skate technique while enhancing endurance, speed, balance, and strength.
-Increase your fitness level and technique during dryland training in the fall and then continue to improve by applying your developing skills on snow in the winter.
+Increase your fitness and technique during dryland training in the fall and then continue to improve by applying your developing skills on snow in the winter.
 Skiers have the opportunity to participate in local races and loppets, and Alberta Cup races if desired.
 Certified, committed coaches are present at every session to help you improve your technique and performance.

 - Adults need to have a basic level of aerobic fitness.

 - Saturdays 9-11 am, following November 11, 2019practice will move to 10am-12pm

 - Dryland locations will vary: Hawrelak Park, Goldbar, Edmonton Ski Club

 - On-snow @ Goldbar.
 We can now expect a longer snow season with snow making capabilities at Goldbar!

 *Last minute changes to locations and training plans can occur due to weather.
 Please keep up to date with training information on the ENSC Blog.

 - Plus ENSC Club Membership (Click HEREfor link to Membership benefits)